mbogden/galaxyJSPAM/notes.md

 - New Comparison methods

+  - Use all comparison methods and weight their results.
   - Consider greater weights for pixel difference based on distance from galaxy center
   - Feature Extraction via OpenCV
     1. Histogram of oriented gradients
     2. Scale-invariant feature transform
   - Pattern recognition software
     - SVD facial recognition
+  - Machine Learning/ Tensor Flow